Graduate Course Catalog 2013-2014

 Qualified applicants are admitted with the approval of the genetics graduate faculty.
 Undergraduate preparation should include mathematics, including calculus; chemistry, including organic; physics; microbial, animal, or plant biology courses with laboratories; and at least one course in genetics.
 A course in statistics is also desirable.
 Admitted students with deficiencies in background courses may be required to complete necessary coursework without graduate credit.

 Applicants must submit a personal statement, current scores (within five years) from the general GRE test and three letters of recommendation.
 If possible, the personal statement should specify the applicant's research interests and potential faculty mentors.
-International applicants living outside the U.S. must initially complete a free online pre-application.
+International applicants living outside the U.S. should initially complete a free online pre-application.
 If approved for a full application, applicants must submit current TOEFL scores in addition to the items listed above.

 M.S.
 Degree Requirements

 The coursework for the master of science degree is formulated with input from the student's guidance committee.
 Students admitted to the M.S. program are required to conduct a research project under the guidance of a faculty adviser, write and submit a thesis based on this research, and pass an oral examination covering graduate courses and thesis.
-Students must take a minimum of 30 credits, including at least three genetics courses (minimum of 10 credits), attend seminars each semester, present one seminar per year, and write and defend a thesis before their guidance committee.
+Students must take a minimum of 30 credits, including at least three genetics courses (minimum of 10 credits), preferably covering breadth in genetics, attend seminars each semester, present one seminar per year, and write and defend a thesis before their guidance committee.

 Ph.D.
 Degree Requirements